Domingo Salcedo

-José Domingo Salcedo González (born 9 November 1983 in Fernando de la Mora) is a retired Paraguayan football midfielder and current head coach of Cerro Porteño's reserve team.
+José Domingo Salcedo González (born 9 November 1983) is a retired Paraguayan football midfielder and current head coach of Cerro Porteño's reserve team.

 Career

 Club career

 Salcedo started his career with Paraguayan club Cerro Porteño, before signing for Argentine Racing Club de Avellaneda in 2007.
-In January 2008 Salcedo signed for Colo-Colo of Chile.
-Salcedo is one of Colo-Colo's most expensive acquisitions, costing Colo-Colo more than $1 million, third only below to Lucas Barrios with $2 million and Macnelly Torres who cost the club $2.4 million.
+In January 2008, Salcedo signed for Colo-Colo of Chile.
+Salcedo is one of Colo-Colo's third most expensive acquisitions, costing Colo-Colo more than $1 million, only below Lucas Barrios with $2 million and Macnelly Torres who cost the club $2.4 million.

 In 2010 Salcedo returned to Cerro Porteño.

 International career

 In June 2007, he was selected for the Paraguay national football team that competed in the 2007 Copa América.

 Coaching career

 On 9 October 2019 it was confirmed, that Salcedo would retire and continue as an assistant coach to interim head coach Víctor Bernay at his former club, Cerro Porteño, for the rest of the season.
 A new head coach was hired at the end of the year, and Salcedo continued as head coach for the club's reserve team for 2020.